Comparative Prime Number Theory

 Venue and registration table

-The symposium will take place in room ESB 2012, which is in the Earth Sciences Building.
+The symposium will take place in room ESB 2012, the Silver Wheaton Lecture Theatre, which is in the Earth Sciences Building.
 Please be warned that the tantalizing staircase just inside the main entrance to ESB does not give access to room 2012!
-Instead, go around the corner to the right and take either the elevator or the less obvious staircase next to the elevator.
+Instead, go around the corner to the right and take either the elevator (push the “2R” button) or the less obvious staircase next to the elevator.
+Washrooms and water fountains are available on the first floor, across the atrium from the elevator/staircase.

 Room ESB 2012 has its own small hall just outside it, which is where the registration table (and the coffee breaks) will be.
 Registration will open at 8:00am on Monday, June 17; you can pick up your name tag, pronoun stickers, pen and paper, and other little gifts at the registration table when you arrive.
-This small hall is also where research posters will be displayed.
+There will also be some board games that participants are welcome to gently borrow throughout the week.

 Networking and leisure events

 We will be organizing a guided Decolonization Tour of Indigenous art on campus, during the free afternoon on Wednesday.
 The walking tour will double as a lovely stroll around campus in hopefully beautiful Vancouver summer weather.
-Details of this (optional) tour's starting time (probably 1:30pm) and location will be announced.
+The tour begins at 1:30pm at the Musqueam Post outside the UBC Bookstore and ends around 3:15pm.
+The tour is free; people who might wish to are encouraged to make a donation to the Belkin Art Gallery who organizes these tours.

 The custom CPNTS map gives the location of a few of the many museums and art galleries on the UBC campus.
 There are also various gardens on campus and trails to nearby beaches, such as the Tower Beach trail and the Wreck Beach trail.
 Note that Wreck Beach is a clothing-optional beach.
 Note also that these trails involve very high stairways—be prepared to walk up the equivalent of a 25-story building coming from the beaches back to campus!